A SYMBOL FOR FREEDOM

-Other Freedom Force symbols (shown below) appear in the gold and silver medallions that are the foundation of the membership awards program.
-They also are featured in the Freedom Force Coat of Arms.
+Other important symbols (shown below) appear on Freedom Force gold and silver medallions and in the Freedom Force Coat of Arms.

-The Freedom Force Medallion (the Libertatem) was conceived as a membership achievement award for outstanding performance in pursuit of the Freedom Force mission.
-It was created to meet two criteria.
+The Freedom Force Medallion (called the Libertatem) was created to meet two criteria.
 The first was to make it elegant and desirable as a piece of fine art.
 The second was to arouse curiosity about the symbolism of the images and, thus, make the medallion a teaching tool.
 Images were placed into a shield that represent the Three Commandments of Freedom.
 These Commandments are stated below, but those who seek a deeper understanding of the rationale behind them will want to explore The Creed of Freedom and an essay entitled The Chasm, which are available on this web site.